-Autism Spectrum Disorder (ASD) includes a range of similar conditions that affect a person’s social interaction, communications, interests and behaviour.
+Autism spectrum disorder (ASD) includes a range of similar conditions that affect a person’s social interaction, communications, interests and behaviour.
 Recent research has found that the social deficit in ASD is secondary to neuronal overactivation and the painful perception of environmental stimuli.
 ASD is in part caused by dysfunction of perceptual information processing .
-Visual stress that is caused by the hyperactivation of the visual cortex leads to pain and misperception of visual stimuli in the environment.
+Visual Stress, that is caused by the hyperactivation of the visual cortex, leads to pain and misperceptions of visual stimuli in the environment.

-Visual stress is a neurological condition characterized by hyperactivation of the visual cortex leading to symptoms of visual perceptual distortions and eyestrain when viewing patterned images in the environment, including text.
-The symptoms that are alleviated by individually prescribed coloured filters.
+Visual Stress is a neurological condition characterized by hyperactivation of the visual cortex leading to symptoms of visual perceptual distortions and eyestrain when viewing patterned images in the environment, including text.
+The symptoms can be alleviated by individually prescribed precision coloured filters.

 “Sensory processing problems can cause real pain; even non-verbal individuals with autism can have a problem with sensory overload.
 Some people are really helped by coloured lenses.” - Temple Grandin, Ph.D.